pipelinelabo/datalaiq-wiki/scripting/scriptingsearch.md

 Using the SQL interfaces is done through the `database/sql` package which is a direct import of the Go [database/sql](https://golang.org/pkg/database/sql/) package.

-The Gravwell `database/sql` package also includes a helper function that is not part of the Go sql package called `ExtractRows`.
+The DatalaiQ `database/sql` package also includes a helper function that is not part of the Go sql package called `ExtractRows`.
 The `ExtractRows` helper function makes it easier to transform the an SQL result row into a slice of strings for later manipulation.
 The `ExtractRows` function has the following interface:

 `ExtractRows(*sql.Row, columnCount) ([]string, error)`